jiangyilism/arm-toolchain/arm-software/embedded/README.md

 # Arm Toolchain for Embedded

-This repository contains build scripts and auxiliary material for building a bare-metal LLVM based toolchain targeting Arm based on:
+This repository contains build scripts and auxiliary material for building a bare-metal LLVM based toolchain targeting Arm® architecture based on:
 * clang + llvm
 * lld
 * libc++abi